 No matter how comprehensive your skincare routine may be, there’s a good chance you’re neglecting your lips.
 Between cleansing, toning and moisturising your face, your lips might just be lucky enough to receive some lip balm when they’re especially dry.
 As the weather gets colder, you might be noticing your lips feeling even drier than usual, and you might not be sure how to look after your lips in winter.

 The skin on your lips is much thinner than the skin on the rest of your body, and does not have sweat or oil glands.
 This means the skin on your lips can dry out much more quickly than the skin on your face, for example, as there are no protective oils to keep in moisture.
 Chapped lips in winter are especially common, as cold air and low humidity can sap the moisture from lips.

 As the temperature drops, here are 5 ways to get rid of chapped lips:

 Drink more water

-Dry, cracked lips could be a sign of dehydration – something that’s all too common during the summer months when people tend to spend too much time in the sun, and over-indulge on alcoholic drinks.
-Making sure to remain hydrated in the hot weather by drinking plenty of water should help dehydrated lips.
+Dry, cracked lips could be a sign of dehydration – something that’s all too common when people spend lots of time outdoors, and over-indulge on alcoholic drinks.
+Making sure to remain hydrated whatever the season by drinking plenty of water should help dehydrated lips.
 Just make sure to speak to your GP or pharmacist if you’re concerned.